CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 The maximum number of results to return for individual queries.

 Change Conditions: Value can be changed.
-Can cause performance issues, not recommended.
+Can cause performance issues, not recommended unless instructed by support.

 ### Provision Office 365 Group Timeout Check <a name="prov365time"></a>
 {: .no_toc }